hexpresso/WU-2019/EscapeGameSogeti/BadVM/README.md

 ```

 ## Last step - patch
 At this point, I was very surprised.
-The flag miss the } character, and is not 29 characters long.
-It doesn't flag on the platform.
+The flag doesn't have the } character at the end, and is not 29 characters long.
+And yes, this flag doesn't work on the platform.
 What was more strange:
 ```bash
 mitsurugi@dojo:~/chall/ESCAPE$ ./BadVM
 ### BadVM 0.1 ###